apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 Data that needs to be processed by AsterixDB could be residing outside AsterixDB storage.
 Examples include data files on a distributed file system such as HDFS or on the local file system of a machine that is part of an AsterixDB cluster.
 For AsterixDB to process such data, an end-user may create a regular dataset in AsterixDB (a.k.a. an internal dataset) and load the dataset with the data.
 AsterixDB also supports ‘‘external datasets’’ so that it is not necessary to “load” all data prior to using it.
 This also avoids creating multiple copies of data and the need to keep the copies in sync.

 ### <a id="IntroductionAdapterForAnExternalDataset">Adapter for an External Dataset</a> <font size="4"><a href="#toc">[Back to TOC]</a></font> ###
-External data is accessed using wrappers (adapters in AsterixDB) that abstract away the mechanism of connecting with an external service, receiving its data and transforming the data into ADM records that are understood by AsterixDB.
+External data is accessed using wrappers (adapters in AsterixDB) that abstract away the mechanism of connecting with an external service, receiving its data and transforming the data into ADM objects that are understood by AsterixDB.
 AsterixDB comes with built-in adapters for common storage systems such as HDFS or the local file system.

 ### <a id="BuiltinAdapters">Builtin Adapters</a> <font size="4"><a href="#toc">[Back to TOC]</a></font> ###
 AsterixDB offers a set of builtin adapters that can be used to query external data or for loading data into an internal dataset using a load statement or a data feed.
-Each adapter requires specifying the `format` of the data in order to be able to parse records correctly.
+Each adapter requires specifying the `format` of the data in order to be able to parse objects correctly.
 Using adapters with feeds, the parameter `output-type` must also be specified.

 Following is a listing of existing built-in adapters and their configuration parameters: